Algorithmic Persuasion Through Simulation: Introduction

 \section{Introduction}

-Information design\footnote{See \citep{BergemannMorris-survey19} for a survey of this research area.} is a canonical branch of theoretical economics which analyzes how provision of information influences strategic behavior.
-A typical framing involves a game with uncertain payoffs and an information designer who can commit to a particular information structure for the participants of this game.
-The designer chooses among feasible information structures so as to maximize her utility.
-While more idealized formulations assume that participant beliefs and preferences are fully known to the designer, in reality they often are not.\looseness-1
+Information design~\citep{BergemannMorris-survey19} is a branch of theoretical economics that analyzes how provision of information by an informed designer influences the strategic behavior of agents in a game.
+We initiate the study of information design with oracle access to agent types.
+This oracle is endowed with information about the agents and can be queried by the designer in order to refine her beliefs and thus improve her decision of what information to convey to the agents.

-We initiate the study of information design with an \emph{agent-informed oracle}: an oracle endowed with information about the participant and available to the information designer.
-The designer can query this oracle at a cost to supplement its incomplete knowledge about the participants.
-The query structure of the oracle can vary from application to application, but generically it enables the designer to refine her beliefs about the participant's beliefs.
-A salient case is a simulation oracle: an oracle that can simulate participants' strategic behavior in the game being studied, inducing a certain structure on refinements of the participant belief space.
-Our high-level goal is to explore how access to this additional source of information can help the principal optimize the information structure.\looseness-1

-We focus on Bayesian Persuasion (BP)~\cite{kamenica2011bayesian}, a paradigmatic setting in information design.
-BP is a game of asymmetric information between two players: an informed \emph{sender} (corresponding to the designer in information design) and an uninformed \emph{receiver} (corresponding to an agent in information design).
-The sender observes a payoff-relevant \emph{state} of the world and sends a \emph{message} to the receiver, who then chooses an \emph{action} which yields payoffs for both players.
-The sender commits to a messaging policy before the state is revealed, and the receiver takes an action based on the realized message.
-We extend this game to allow the sender to query a receiver-informed oracle before she commits to a messaging policy.\looseness-1
+We focus on Bayesian persuasion~\citep{kamenica2011bayesian, kamenica2019bayesian}, a paradigmatic setting in information design.
+Bayesian persuasion is an information design game between two players: an informed sender (\ie designer), who observes the state of the world, and an uninformed receiver (\ie agent), who does not see the state but takes an action.
+The payoffs of both players depend on both the world's state and the receiver's action.
+The game proceeds as follows: The sender commits to a messaging policy, \ie a mechanism for revealing information to the receiver about the state of the world, before the state is realized.
+Once the state is realized, the sender sends a message to the receiver according to their messaging policy.
+Upon receiving the message, the receiver updates her belief about the state of the world, and takes an action.